shivannis/xandr-docs-public/xandr-docs/articles/curate/explore-and-manage-advertisers.md

 ---
-title: Explore and Manage Advertisers
+title: Microsoft Curate - Explore and Manage Advertisers
 description: Use the Advertisers screen to view metrics about your advertisers.
 It provides quick access to each advertiser's details and child objects, and reporting options. ms.date: 11/14/2023
 ---

-# Explore and manage advertisers
+# Microsoft Curate - Explore and manage advertisers

 The **Advertisers** screen is a management screen that shows you essential metrics about all your advertisers, provides quick access to each advertiser's details and child objects, and reporting options.